bluefishforsale/alert-exec/documentation.md

 ### Thread and Queue interaction
 This operation flow is repeated horizontally {N} times in parallel
-1. Thread poll{N} gets an Alert from global queues dict, key poll{N:03}
+1. Poll thread gets an Alert from global queues dict, key poll{N:03}
-1. Thread poll{N} calls the alert server for a value for the Alert.query
+1. Poll thread calls the alert server for a value for the Alert.query
-1. Thread poll{N} adds the Alert ojbect to the Notification queue (direct), or the Resolve queue (indirect)
+1. Poll thread adds the Alert ojbect to the Notification queue, or the Resolve queue
+1.

 # Trade-offs